Olive Oil Origin & Single-Origin Heritage

 Producer

-Estate or farm named on label
+Estate or farm name on the label

 Harvest date